rubenerd/rubenerd.com/content/post/2016/offshore-singapore-bank-accounts.markdown

 ---
 title: "Offshore Singapore bank accounts"
+date: "2016-12-14T14:37:00+10:00"
 abstract: "Or why money launderes and tax evaders mean we can't have nice things"
-date: "2016-12-14T14:37:00+10:00"
+year: "2016"
+location: Sydney
+category: Internet
+tag:
+- finances
+- security
+- singapore
+- written-in-sydney
 ---
 [The International Investor] had some updates on an article I should have expected: